bathejaakshay/Competitive-Problems-in-C-/Graph.md

+## Dijkstra Pattern
+Source and Destination is given and something shortest path or minimum  path value is asked

 #### [1a.
 Find Cycle in Directed Graph/ Course Schedule](https://leetcode.com/problems/course-schedule/)
 **Main Idea:**
 1. We will use DFS for the cycle detection.
 It is not as easy as in the undirected graph in which we just check visited array and parent (if a child is already visited and is not my parent then it is a cycle)